 The kids’ dad had been vegan for many years, and recently had become vegetarian.
 When he decided to try being gluten-free he also decided to cut out dairy and started eating some meat.
 He noticed much improved energy and his “hay fever” symptoms went away.

 It seemed that these changes implied we all could benefit from healing our guts and figuring out if other foods were issues for us.
 We decided to try the Gut and Psychology Syndrome (GAPS) diet.After starting GAPS, we all started feeling better.
 Kid2 and I both had some set-backs and moved through the stages slowly.
 Part of the process is letting the candida in our systems die off – but not too fast.
 Probiotic foods like water kefir, sauerkraut, and live yogurt fight candida, and as it dies, it releases toxins into your body.
 These toxins can cause flu-like symptoms like stuffy nose, sore throat, low grade fever, and body aches.
 It’s a careful balance to get it right.
 New foods need to be introduced slowly in order to determine which new foods are safe and which cause problems.

 At first it seemed like there would be nothing to eat, but we ended up with a stunning array of soups, and fun new homemade treats like walnut-almond butter, sauerkraut, and winter squash soufflé, just a few stages into the GAPS diet.

-We have taken our experience, and turned it into a source of support for others facing similar challenges, though our blog and Joy’s coaching services and hands-on-help.
+We have taken our experience, and turned it into a source of support for others facing similar challenges, though our blog and Mama’s coaching services and hands-on-help.

 This is part of Fresh Bites Friday on Real Food Whole Health.